freedomofpress/securedrop/docs/development/threat_model.rst

 What a compromise of the admin's property can achieve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  To access the Journalist Interface, the Application Server, or the
+-  To access the Journalist Interface, the *Application Server*, or the
    Monitor Server, the attacker needs to obtain the admin's login
    credentials and the admin's two-factor authentication device.
 Unless
    the attacker has physical access to the servers, the attacker will